petecooke/brasstacks/README.md

 TODO
 ==============

+* tidy up the charts index page; add link to chart show page
+* build a new controller/view to list out race levels
-* get data to output on website
+* add class_rating to RaceLevels
-*
-* next steps:
 * group by jockeys, or other (pull out - follow the race type example)
-* build a new controller/view to list out race levels
 * summarize metrics (some actual use cases)
-* make a delete button
+* make a delete button for charts
-*